dankimio/dankimio.github.io/books/rework.md

 ## Conclusion

-- Inspiration is perishable We all have ideas.
+- Inspiration is perishable.
+We all have ideas.
 Ideas are immortal.
 They last forever.
 What doesn’t last forever is inspiration.
 Inspiration is like fresh fruit or milk: It has an expiration date.
 If you want to do something, you’ve got to do it now.